Mr. John Avallone

 Email is by far the more effective way to reach me!

 Before becoming a teacher in 2002, Mr. Avallone worked as an Engineering

-Physicist, designing products ranging from medical autotransfusion and blood
+Physicist, designing products ranging from medical autotransfusion and

 purification systems to a cordless nail gun.

 He hopes to incorporate his Engineering experience and his appreciation of